 How one functions within a kitchen, the space requirements and space utilization are discussed.
 The use of the 32 mm cabinet construction system is examined, with particular emphasis on methods appropriate to the small shop.
 A set of kitchen cabinets is constructed in this course.

-Industry and Trades Contact , Program Contact Direct: 354-3221 Tel: 866-301-6601 x221 trades@selkirk.ca
+Industry and Trades Contact, Program Contact Tel: 250-354-3221 trades@selkirk.ca